ApiLogicServer/Docs/docs/index.md

 While GenAI is great for *driving sub-systems* (like sql), it's not appropriate for *creating sub-systems.*  For example, you would not want to generate a DBMS using GenAI.

 But what about microservices, and their logic?
 It is like code snippets, or more like a sub-system?
-We investigated GenAI creation, and here's what we found...
+We investigated GenAI logic creation, and here's what we found...

-In most cases, AI responses simply ignore the logic requirement.
-Attempts to address it fall in 3 categories: triggers, Logic Bank code with no context,  and Logic Bank code *with* context.
+In most cases, GenAI responses simply ignores the logic requirement.  *Attempts* to address it fall in 3 categories: triggers, Logic Bank code with no context,  and Logic Bank code *with* context.

 &nbsp;